autoapev1/indexer/README.md

 ### Requirements

-- You will require a private (erigon) archive node to create the database from scratch, alternatively, you can download a database dump from [TODO]
+- You will require a private (erigon) archive node to create the database from scratch, alternatively, you can download a database dump from [TODO].
 - You will require a database to store the data.
 Currently, only Postgres is supported, but `storage.Store` is an interface so it's easy to add more.
   It is recommended to use NVMe SSD for storage, You will need around:
   - 7GB of disk space for BlockTimestamps (ETH + BSC)